 The husband’s lifestyle choice had been the main factor in determining his current financial position.
 The wife had given him and the children the financial support they needed which also enabled him to care for their children and choose his own career path.
 The wife had satisfied her financial obligations and to ask her to pay more would be unfair.

-If you need help or assistance with getting a divorce or dealing with assets after a relationship breakdown then contact us by phone free on 0800 3 10 11 12 or contact us online.
+If you need help or assistance with getting a divorce or dealing with assets after a relationship breakdown then contact us.